wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Integrals.md

 	It tells us that we are summing up infinitesimally small changes in the function $t^n$ over the variable $t$.
 ### Understanding the Rule
 For a function $t^n$, where 𝑛≠−1
+	We simple "add" 1 to the exponent and we divide the result by that same summed exponent.
 #### $\int t^n dt = \frac{t^{n+1}}{n+1} + C$

 #### Why the Rule Works